bagder/docs/curl-vs-wget.md

 # Additional Stuff

-In recent years, **wget2** is worked on to become the replacement for wget.
+In recent years, **Wget2** is worked on to become the replacement for Wget.
-This comparison will eventually get wget2 details as well.
+This comparison will eventually get Wget2 details as well.

 Two other capable tools with similar feature set include [aria2](https://aria2.github.io/) and